Making Mirrors: History and production

-The song went on to be an international success charting in the top 20 in over 10 countries with 6 of them being at number one; the song also charted in the US and Canada.
-As of Friday 4 November, the single has received five times platinum sales and the #1 position on the Australian iTunes Store, making it one of the highest-selling singles of 2011.
+The song went on to be an international success, charting in the top 20 in over 10 countries with 6 of them being at number one; the song also charted in the US and Canada.
+In Poland, just one day after its release, the album was certified platinum.

+As of 4 November 2011, the single had received five times platinum sales and the #1 position on the Australian iTunes Store, making it one of the highest-selling singles of 2011.
 The single has officially been certified nine times platinum, selling over 630,000 copies, making it the most successful Australian song on the ARIA charts of all time.

 The album was certified two times platinum by the ARIA Albums Chart, making it the most successful Australian album of 2011.
 Since then, the album has been certified three times platinum, selling in excess of 210,000 copies in Australia.
 "Bronte" was released as the third single on 8 August 2011.
 "I Feel Better" was released as the fourth single from the album in Australia on 24 October 2011.
 The song, however, failed to reach the top 100.
 "Easy Way Out" was released in the UK as a promotional single on 3 November 2011.
 It was eventually released as the fifth single from Making Mirrors in Australia on 27 February 2012.

 In 2013, the companion video album Video Mirrors was released, including 12 music videos and one featurette, with a runtime of 59 minutes.

 Gotye claimed in 2014 that "there will be no new Gotye music," marking this as his final album under the Gotye name.

 In 2019, American rapper Doechii released a song titled "Anxiety" that prominently samples the song "Somebody That I Used to Know".
 "Anxiety" peaked at number nine on the Billboard Hot 100.